A Farmgirl's Kitchen®

 • Using lard and butter – Using both of these ingredients helps to achieve the flakiest and fluffy biscuits.

-• Real buttermilk and quality ingredients – Using high-quality flour, such as Bob’s Red Mill or King Arthur Flour and real, full-fat buttermilk creates tender biscuits.
+• Real buttermilk and quality ingredients – Using high-quality flour, such as Bob’s Red Mill or King Arthur Flour and real, whole cultured buttermilk creates tender biscuits.

 • Don’t overmix – Mix ingredients just until combined.
 Overworking biscuit dough will result in hard and flat biscuits.